 To learn more about special requirements, visit the office of International Students and Scholars Services (ISSS) for information and support for international students.

+The cost of a master’s degree program includes tuition, fees and other expenses.
 Scholarships, fellowships and award are available for graduate students ranging from need-based to merit-based to diversity awards.
 Learn about fellowships and awards opportunities within the College of Engineering.
 Additionally, prospective students may wish to visit the Center for Scholar Development Fellowships office for national and prestigious fellowship awards, and the Graduate Admissions Financing and Drexel Central Financial Aid & Assistance to learn about the different opportunities available to students.

 Department specific awards may be available for new students which are assessed for eligibility on application submission.